Ceejprogram/RetroTap/README.md

 # RetroTap
-A fun memory centered web game made with html, css, javascript(jquery).
+A fun but stressful memory centered web game made with html, css, javascript(jquery).